TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 52/Psalms 52.2.md

 ---

-Thy tongue deviseth very wickedness, Like a sharp razor, working deceitfully.
+Your tongue plots destruction, like a sharp razor, working deceitfully.